FIWARE/tutorials.Big-Data-Flink/README.md

 Go to `http://localhost:3000/device/monitor`

-Raise the temperature in Farm001 until the humidity value is below 35, then the water faucet will be automatically turned on to increase the soil humidity.
-When the temperature raises above 50, the water faucet will be turned off automatically as well.
+Raise the temperature in Farm001 and wait until the humidity value is below 35, then the water faucet will be automatically turned on to increase the soil humidity.
+When the humidity rises above 50, the water faucet will be turned off automatically as well.

 ### Feedback Loop - Analyzing the Code